edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 CompuServe que un sistema de pares.
 El editor tiene control absoluto sobre el contenido y las opciones disponibles a los usuarios.

-The Web started innocently enough as a platform for publishing text online;
-however, it rapidly became the focal point for organizations looking to commercialize the internet.
-From modest beginnings, as companies began to put brochures online, the commercial Web took off with the development of e-Commerce.
-At this point, the Web had not yet taken over online sharing.
-People used the Web to, for instance, browse a bookstore, but continued to employ distributed technologies to communicate with other users.
-However, soon enough the Web, funded by venture capital, would move in to make websites operated by large corporations the primary online social platforms.
-The internet itself would soon disappear behind the Web, and users would never again leave their browser.

 La Web comenzó inocentemente como una plataforma para publicar texto en línea;
 no obstante, se convirtió rápidamente en el punto focal de las organizaciones que buscaban comercializar la Internet.
 Desde sus modestos inicios, cuando las